Duluth DUI Lawyers

 DDS-1205 form

-Three tracks you can take [beware of making a choice without the advice of an experienced Duluth DUI lawyer]:
+Three tracks you can take [beware of choosing without the advice of experienced Duluth DUI lawyers]:

 • An application for the permit must be made with DDS within 30 days of the person being served notice of the administrative license suspension (ALS) by the Duluth DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest), or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);